 As you well know, overclocking has its share of drawbacks, too.
 Whenever you overclock a component of your PC, whether that be the CPU, GPU, or RAM, it shortens its lifespan.
 As long as your GPU will last until you upgrade to a better one, you’re in the clear.

 However, if you push your card too much, you could end up losing your graphics card early.
-Overclocking your graphics card will make it run hotter and consume more power, too.
+Additionally, overclocking your graphics card will make it run hotter and consume more power.

-When overclocking a CPU, there is a very real worry that you could permanently damage it if you clock it too high.
-While this same worry exists for the GPU, too, it’s much less important.
-This is because many clocking programs can detect what the upper clock limits for your GPU are, and they won’t let you exceed those limits so easily.
+When overclocking a CPU, there is a very real threat that you could permanently damage it if you clock it too high.
+While this same worry exists for the GPU, the risk is much lower.
+This is because many clocking programs can detect what the upper clock limits for your GPU are, and they won’t permit you to exceed those limits so easily.

 So, Should You Overclock?